-Final preparations for launching the 2023 future:gas refrigerant roadshow are now underway, with tickets due to go on sale in early February.
-The automotive section of the tour will kick off in Auckland, NZ, on July 25 and end in Perth, WA, on September 6.
-A separate tour aimed at the stationary sector and facilitated Continue reading Tickets to future:gas 2023 on sale soon!
+Tickets to the 2023 future:gas refrigerant roadshow are now on sale at futuregas.ac/automotive The automotive section of the tour will kick off in Auckland, NZ, on July 25 and end in Perth, WA, on September 6.
+A separate tour aimed at the stationary sector and facilitated by VASA will start in Vanuatu on May 11 and Continue reading Tickets to future:gas 2023 on sale NOW!

 An indictment on the slow uptake of R1234yf in vehicles exported to Australia is that the same number of cars were found to have a full charge of R12 – banned since the mid-1990s – as were running YF in the latest annual mobile air-conditioning survey report produced by Refrigerant Reclaim Australia (RRA).
 Produced using Continue reading Slow YF uptake and poor refrigerant recovery rates are cause for concern